 iTunes Store: there have been reports of this being invoked by

-accident, so if your podcast isn't appearing in the Store that is the
+accident, including with new podcasts, so if your podcast isn't appearing in the Store that is the

 (There have been a number of cases of podcast episodes missing from the

 Store - sometimes all of them - even though they all appear when